it-dept-cis/RABET-V-Pilot/WorkingModel/README.md

 Technology providers who wish to remain RABET-V registered technology providers must agree to the RABET-V Program Commitment.
 The commitment establishes the ethical and responsible behavior expected by all program providers.
 The program commitment is subject to change.
 The Commitment includes:
 * Accurate representation of the product capabilities and its security provisions to RABET-V reviewers, customers, and other stakeholders
-* Continued education on and inclusion of cyber security best practices as an organization
+* Organization implementation and regular assessment of an organizational security framework like the CIS Controls.
 * Continuous product maintenance, including the patching of components within reasonable time frames

 ## Provider Deregistration and Product Delisting